State Education Agency (SEA) Dyslexia LegislationYes

-Each school district shall select and implement an instrument that screens for signs of dyslexia and other reading difficulties.
+According to Title 21, each school district shall select and implement an instrument that screens for signs of dyslexia and other reading difficulties.
 The instruments that monitor and measure reading progress and assess student reading skills and progress to provide data that informs any intervention.
 The assessment and intervention program shall be administered to all students in kindergarten through grade three.

-The state superintendent, in consultation with Wyoming school districts, professionals in the area of dyslexia and other reading difficulties, and other appropriate stakeholders, shall promulgate rules and regulations as necessary to assist each school district to administer its reading assessment and intervention program pursuant to this statute section and to assess the skills in paragraphs (i) through (v) of this subsection using a curriculum‑independent assessment.
+The state superintendent, in consultation with Wyoming school districts, professionals in the area of dyslexia and other reading difficulties, and other appropriate stakeholders, shall promulgate rules and regulations as necessary to assist each school district to administer its reading assessment and intervention program pursuant to this section and to assess the skills in paragraphs (i) through (v) of this subsection using a curriculum‑independent assessment.
 The rules shall provide mechanisms for the state superintendent to directly support schools and school districts in meeting the goals of improvement plans developed pursuant to subsection (c) of this section including, but not limited to, professional development in evidence based literacy instruction and intervention and professional development in identifying the signs of dyslexia and other reading difficulties.
 To accomplish the purposes of this subsection, the department of education shall collect kindergarten through grade two (2) statewide longitudinal data from assessments selected and performed by each school district, which measures the following specific skills that evidence based research has concluded are predictive of grade three (3) reading proficiency: (i) Phonological awareness; (ii) Phonics; (iii) Decoding words and nonwords; (iv) Oral reading fluency; and (v) Reading comprehension.

 State Recognized Screeners